-- Photos - Records of consultations - Copies of environmental clearances and permits (if not provided in the previous SEMR) - Environmental site inspection report (if not provided in the previous SEMR) - Other - 11 If on-going construction, include %physical progress and expected date of completion - [2] IEE prepared based on final detailed design and cleared by ADB. - [3] Works will not be allowed until SEMP/CEMP is approved by project implementation unit or project management unit. - [4] All statutory clearance/s, no-objection certificates, permit/s, etc. should be obtained prior to award of contract/s.
+- Photos - Records of consultations - Copies of environmental clearances and permits (if not provided in the previous SEMR) - Environmental site inspection report (if not provided in the previous SEMR) - Other - [1] If on-going construction, include %physical progress and expected date of completion - [2] IEE prepared based on preliminary design and cleared by ADB with condition that updated/Final IEE based on detailed design will be submitted. - 13 Works will not be allowed until SEMP/CEMP is approved by project implementation unit or project management unit. - [4] All statutory clearance/s, no-objection certificates, permit/s, etc. should be obtained prior to award of contract/s.
 Attach as appendix all clearance obtained during the reporting period.
-If already reported, specify in the "remarks" column. - [5] Specify statutory requirements: environmental clearance?
+If already reported, specify in the "remarks" column. - Specify statutory requirements: environmental clearance?
 Permit/consent to establish?
 Forest clearance?
-Workers/Labor permit, etc. - Example: Environmental Clearance requires ambient air quality monitoring, Forest Clearance/Tree-cutting Permit requires 2 trees for every tree, etc. - Attach Laboratory Results and Sampling Map/Locations - [8] If GPS coordinate is not available, provide landmark(s) and/or chainage. - ADB Safeguard Policy Statement (SPS) Appendix 1, para 33: During the design, construction, and operation of the project the borrower/client will apply pollution prevention and control technologies and practices consistent with international good practice, as reflected in internationally recognized standards such as the World Bank Group's Environment, Health and Safety Guidelines.
+Workers/Labor permit, etc. - [6] Example: Environmental Clearance requires ambient air quality monitoring, Forest Clearance/Tree-cutting Permit requires 2 trees for every tree, etc. - Attach Laboratory Results and Sampling Map/Locations - [8] If GPS coordinate is not available, provide landmark(s) and/or chainage. - [9] ADB Safeguard Policy Statement (SPS) Appendix 1, para 33: During the design, construction, and operation of the project the borrower/client will apply pollution prevention and control technologies and practices consistent with international good practice, as reflected in internationally recognized standards such as the World Bank Group's Environment, Health and Safety Guidelines.
 These standards contain performance levels and measures that are normally acceptable and applicable to projects.
 When host country regulations differ from these levels and measures, the borrower/client will achieve whichever is more stringent.
 If less stringent levels or measures are appropriate in view of specific project circumstances, the borrower/client will provide full and detailed justification for any proposed alternatives that are consistent with the requirements presented in the SPS. - [10] If GPS coordinate is not available, provide landmark(s) and/or chainage. - Check EMP requirement on information disclosure.
-At a minimum, PIU thru the contractor should notify communities/affected persons/sensitive receptors 7 days and again 1 day before start of work
+At a minimum, PIU thru the contractor should notify communities/affected persons/sensitive receptors 7 days and again 1 day before start of works.